Kitsunebi

 麒麟

-The Kirin is one of the most sacred divine beasts in Japanese mythology.
+The Kirin is one of the most sacred divine beasts in Japanese folklore.
 It appears only during times of great peace or to herald the birth of a sage.
-It is considered more divine than even dragons or phoenixes.
+In Japan it is considered more divine than even the dragon or the phoenix.